Processes

 • Mailing lists: For email-based discussions, for asking for help, reporting issues or general seL4 communication.

-• seL4 Discourse (seL4um): Forum for seL4.
+• seL4 Discourse forum: Forum for seL4.
 Attempting to build up useful knowledge-base.

 • Websites: Websites containing information about seL4.